Stateless and Secure Delivery versus Payment across Blockchains: Introduction

 \subsection{Comparison of Delivery-versus-Payment Mechanisms}

 The following table gives a brief comparison of the present method and the most common DvP methods.

-The rest of this paper is structured as follows: Section~\ref{sec:dvp:problemdescription} formalizes the problem; Section~\ref{sec:dvp:contractinterfaces} introduces the smart contract interfaces; Section~\ref{sec:dvp:workflow} details the full DvP workflow; Section~\ref{sec:dvp:decryptionoraclekeyformat} discusses the decryption oracle design, including threshold schemes; Section~\ref{sec:dvp:remarks} provides security and implementation considerations; and Section~\ref{sec:dvp:conclusion} concludes.
+The rest of this paper is structured as follows: Section~\ref{sec:dvp:problemdescription} formalizes the problem; Section~\ref{sec:dvp:contractinterfaces} introduces the smart contract interfaces; Section~\ref{sec:dvp:workflow} details the full DvP workflow; Section~\ref{sec:dvp:decryptionoraclekeyformat} discusses the decryption oracle design, including threshold schemes; Section~\ref{sec:dvp:remarks} provides security and implementation considerations; Section~\ref{sec:dvp:multiparty} describes the extension to a multi-party DvP; and Section~\ref{sec:dvp:conclusion} concludes.